savonet/book/audio.md

 role is described in [there](#sec:clocks), and we focus here on the practical situations where clocks require your attention.

-By default, Liquidsoap clocks operate in _automatic mode_: at the beginning of each streaming cycle, the clock inspects its source graph looking for a _synchronization source_\index{synchronization source}, an operator that controls the pace of data flow by its own means.
-Hardware audio operators (such as `input.alsa`, `output.pulseaudio`, etc.) block on the hardware timer, network inputs (such as `input.srt`) use the timestamps embedded in SRT packets to control latency.
-File-based and generator sources (e.g. `playlist`, `single`, `sine`, `blank`, etc.) declare no synchronization source, so the clock is led by the CPU: it tries to advance at real-time speed, sleeping when ahead and catching up (with log warnings) when behind.
-Clocks can also be configured explicitly — CPU-only, no sync, or passive (externally ticked) — but automatic mode covers the vast majority of use cases.
+By default, a clock runs in _automatic mode_\index{clock!automatic}: at the beginning of each streaming cycle, it looks at the sources it animates for a _synchronization source_\index{synchronization source}, an operator which imposes the pace at which data is produced.
+A hardware operator such as `input.alsa` or `output.pulseaudio` waits on the timer of the soundcard.
+A network input such as `input.srt` reads the timestamps of the packets it receives.
+Sources which read files or generate sound, such as `playlist`, `single`, `sine` and `blank`, impose no pace of their own, and the clock is then led by the CPU: it advances at real-time speed, sleeps when it is ahead, and catches up when it is behind, printing a warning in the logs.
+You can also ask for a given mode explicitly, with `clock.create`, but automatic mode is what you want in nearly every script.

 #### Synchronization conflicts

-Each synchronization source has its own pace for producing data: an ALSA source delivers frames according to its hardware clock, an SRT input delivers them according to packet timestamps.
-When two such sources are active at the same time in the same clock, the clock faces an impossible task: it cannot simultaneously honor two different paces and has no way to know whether it is producing data fast enough for both.
-This is the root cause of *clock conflicts*.
+Every synchronization source has its own pace.
+The ALSA card delivers frames at the rate of its own quartz, the SRT input delivers them at the rate written in the packets, and the two rates are never exactly equal.
+A clock can honor one of them.
+When two of them are producing data at the same moment in the same clock, the clock has no way to tell whether it is going fast enough, and Liquidsoap reports an error rather than pick one of the two paces.

-Importantly, two synchronization sources can share a clock without conflict as long as only one is ever producing data at a time.
+Two synchronization sources may still share a clock, as long as only one of them produces data at a time.
 A `fallback` between an SRT input and a local microphone works perfectly for instance:

 ```{.liquidsoap include="liq/clock-srt-alsa-fallback.liq" from=1}
 ```

-Liquidsoap will use whichever source is available, and since only one is active at any moment, there is no ambiguity about the pace.
+Liquidsoap uses whichever source is available, only one of the two is ever active, and the pace is never ambiguous.

-A conflict arises when two sources with their own latency control are simultaneously asked to produce data.
-Liquidsoap detects this, either at startup or dynamically when a new source is introduced into the graph (e.g. during a crossfade transition).
+The conflict arises when both sources are asked for data at the same moment.
+Liquidsoap detects the conflict at startup, or later on, when a new source enters the graph during a crossfade transition for instance.
 As a simple static example, the script

 ```{.liquidsoap include="liq/bad/clock-alsa-pulseaudio.liq" from=1}
 ```